|> /~\ |≥ (

 This lecture is all about watching, experiencing and discussing one extraordinary, radical film: Soleil Ô. We will do so in workshop format to share our interpretations and deepen our own and each other’s understanding.
 Erik will also give a short introduction to Med Hondo before the film.
 Hondo is considered a pioneer of African cinema, with his films recently rediscovered and appreciated anew.

 Splitting into small groups, you will be prompted by themes and questions about the film.
 We will then reconvene to share as a whole group.
-At this point, we are very lucky to be joined online by Prof. Brigitta Kuster.
+At this point, we are very lucky to be joined by Brigitta Kuster.
 Brigitta was an editor on a publication written about Med Hondo and can provide us with some extra contextualisation, respond to your discussion and answer your questions.

 Soleil Ô (1970), 1 hr, 38 mins